Configurations of an Articulated Arm and Singularities of Special Multi-Flags: Preliminaries

-In this paper any distribution will be smooth and we denote by $\G( D)$ the set of all local vector fields which are tangent to $D$.
-Such a distribution will be called a distribution of constant rank if $D$ defines is a subbbundle of $TM$.
-According to \cite{Ad} and \cite{SY}, any pair $(M,D)$ of a distribution of constant rank on a smooth manifold $M$ will be called a {\bf differential system}.
-Given two differential systems $(M,D)$ and $(N,\D)$, we will say that $(M,D, x)$ is {\bf locally equivalent} to $(N,\D,y)$ if there exists an open neighbourhood $U$ of $x$ in $M$ and a diffeomorphism $\phi$ from $U$ onto an open neighbourhood $V$ of $y=\phi(x)$ in $N$ so that $\phi_*(D_{| U})=\D_{| V}$.\\
+In this paper, all distributions are smooth and we denote by $\Gamma(D)$ the set of all local vector f\/ields which are tangent to~$D$.
+A~distribution will be called a~distribution of constant rank if~$D$ def\/ines a~subbundle of $TM$.
+According to~\cite{Ad2} and~\cite{SY}, any pair $(M,D)$ where~$D$ is a~distribution of constant rank on a~smooth manifold~$M$ is called a~{\it differential system}.
+Given two dif\/ferential systems $(M,D)$ and $(N,\Delta)$ and two points $x\in M$ and $y\in N$, we will say that $(M,D, x)$ is {\it locally equivalent} to $(N,\Delta,y)$ if there exists a~dif\/feomorphism $\phi$ from an open neighborhood~$U$ of~$x$ in~$M$ to a~neighborhood~$V$ of~$y$ in~$N$ such that $y=\phi(x)$ and $\phi_*(D_{| U})=\Delta_{| V}$.